Darxo/Hardened/README.md

 - Characters under berserker mushroom effect no longer yell when they use ranged attacks
 - Prevent the same random human name (e.g. for Leader or Knight) to be generated in succession
 - Throw Pot/Flask skills are no longer considered an Attack
+- Setting a faction as a temporary enemy now instantly updates the name labels of all their world parties accordingly
 - **Throw Net** and **Net Pull** are no longer considered an Attack
 - Rewrite `queryActorTurnsNearTarget` from `behavior.nut`, making it more accurate by considering current action points
 - Remove a duplicate loading screen